lance-gg/lance/docs/spaceships.md

 ## Traces & Debugging

-For debugging purposes, the game engine provides a tracing service.
+For debugging purposes, the **GameEngine** super-class provides a tracing service.
 The trace service exposes functions `trace()`, `debug()`, `info()`, `warn()` and `error()`.
 The functions are listed above in increasing order of importance.
 When the game engine is started, it can be passed a minimum trace level option.
 For example